+

 Security hardening features enablement troubleshooting

-For example, if we are coming from an environment where CSIv2 transport was set to the previous default of SSL-supported, we do not experience any differences, as SSL-supported communicates with both TCP/IP and SSL connections.
+If we migrating from an environment where CSIv2 transport was set to the previous default of SSL-supported, we do not experience any differences, as SSL-supported communicates with both TCP/IP and SSL connections.
 If a problem is encountered, however, certificates might not have been exchanged correctly to enable the client and server to communicate.
-Read about the Secure communications using SSL topic for more information.

 Related: